Subscription television in Australia

 Subscription television in Australia is provided using technologies such as cable television, satellite television and internet television by a number of companies unified in their provision of a subscription television service.
-Notable actors in the sector include Foxtel, Netflix and Stan.
+Notable actors in the sector include Foxtel, Netflix, Stan, Amazon Prime Video and Disney+.
 Regulation of the sector is assured by the Australian Communications and Media Authority.

 In 2012, prior to market entry of some major digital streaming services to Australia, only about 28% of Australian homes had a pay TV subscription, which was one of the lowest subscriber rates in the developed world.
 By 2019, the situation had evolved so that almost 14 million Australians had access to a paid television or video on demand service.

 History

 1990s

 Galaxy was the first provider of subscription television in Australia, launching a MMDS service on 26 January 1995.
 Originally Premier Sports Network was the only local channel to be fully operational, with Showtime and Encore launching in March.
 They were later joined in April by TV1, Arena, Max, Red and Quest.
 A satellite service was launched later in the year.

 Optus Vision and Austar launched their cable services on 19 September followed by Foxtel on 22 October.

 Northgate Communications launched their service on 13 March 1997.
 It was later acquired by Neighbourhood Cable.

 Galaxy was closed on 20 May 1998.
 Two weeks later Foxtel significantly boosted its customer base by acquiring Galaxy subscribers from the liquidator of Australis Media and immediately commenced supplying programming to Galaxy's subscribers on an interim basis.
 In February 1999 Foxtel began offering its own satellite service to new customers.

 Following the collapse, ECTV quickly signed a deal with Optus Vision.
 Less than two months later, it was acquired by Austar, along with its stake in XYZ.
 Austar replaced the ECTV packages with their own in September.